Interview (1971 film)

-Interview (1971) was a Bengali film directed by noted Indian art film director Mrinal Sen. A path-breaking film in terms of the narrative innovation and cinematic technique, it was a commercial success and went to run for six weeks amidst gushing admiration and accolades, when it was screened first.
-It also happened to be the debut film of Ranjit Mallick.
-Although it was a film on the colonial hangover, it touched upon the diverse issue of anti-establishment, middle class cowardice, and unemployment.
+Interview is a 1971 Bengali film directed by noted Indian art film director Mrinal Sen. It was the debut film of Ranjit Mallick.
+Although it was a film on the colonial hangover, it touched on diverse issues like anti-establishment, middle class cowardice, and unemployment.

 This film is considered to be the first film of Mrinal Sen's Calcutta trilogy, the others being Calcutta 71, and Padatik.

 Plot

 Ranjit Mallick is a smart personable young man.
 A friend of the family, who works in a foreign firm, has assured him of a lucrative job in his firm.
-All Ranjit has to do is to appear in an interview, dressed in a western style suit.
+All Ranjit has to do is come to an interview, dressed in a western style suit.

-It seems a simple task, but fate decides otherwise.
-A strike by a labour union means that he can't get his suit back from the laundry.
+It seems like a simple enough task, but fate intervenes.
+A strike by a labour union means that he cannot get his suit back from the laundry.
 His father's old suit won't fit him.
-He borrows a suit, but loses it in a fracas.
+He borrows a suit, but loses it in a fracas in a bus.
 Ultimately he has to go to the interview dressed in the traditional Bengali dhoti and kurta.